-The layout and facilities of the In-patient Unit will be explained to you.
+The facilities of the In-patient Unit will be explained to you.

 We have a Nurse-Call system and emergency pull cords in the rooms.
 These will be demonstrated to you.
 Once you have settled in, one of our doctors and a nurse will come and talk to you and your family about your illness and your current situation and aim to address any problems and anxieties that you may be experiencing.